Jason-cs18/Detection-Fine-tuning-API/README.md

 Intuitively, we can use hard bbs as training set to get efficient training.
 But I found the performance is too bad when the number of hard bbs is small.
 Because detection-models need pair (image, bbs) as training set, only using subset of the all bbs may be easy to overfitting. ...

 ## Fine-tuning
+### Problem
+1. Class imbalance:
+...In fine-tuning, we must decide to use how many detections for backprogation because detection-models usually generate too many bounding boxes (many nosie) and the RoIs are overlapping with the small number of detections.
+If we use all detections as training sets.
+We will get too many negatives and very less positives.
+Thus we need to use some strategy to resolve the imbalance between negative and positive samples.
+There are three main methods: Online hard example mining (OHEM), Focal Loss and Using positives only.

-### OHEM
+#### OHEM (Mask RCNN)
-To get more efficient backpropagation on bounding boxes, we adopt the online hard example mininig (OHEM) in mini-batch.
+To get more efficient backpropagation on bounding boxes, we adopt the online hard example mininig (OHEM)  to training .
 In other words, we will sort all bounding boxes (positives and negatives) by loss in mini-batch and select B% bounding boxes that have the highest loss.
 Backprogation is performed based on the selected bounding boxes.
-Details can be refered in [paper](https://arxiv.org/pdf/1604.03540.pdf) and this method is often used to training detection-models.
+Details can be refered in [paper](https://arxiv.org/pdf/1604.03540.pdf) and this method is often used to training two-stage detection-models.
+#### Focal Loss (RetinaNet and Mask RCNN)
+...
+#### Using positives only (Yolov3 and M2Det)
+In Yolov3, it only chooses the most suitable positive bounding boxes for backpagation.
+When they get the ground-truth bb1, they will search the image and find the detection bb2 that is the most possible candidate for bb1.
+Finally, they compute the loss between bb1 and bb2.
+This means each ground-truth only has one detection as candidate.
+Thus, there are not existing too many negatives.

 * Supervised Training (Given labeled data):
     1. [Fine-tuning the whole model.](https://github.com/ultralytics/yolov3/wiki/Train-Custom-Data)